Skip to content

 Expression evaluator

-Expression evaluator is light-weight physical operator that’s used to evaluate expressions.
-For e.g., ...
+The expression evaluator is a lightweight physical operator that’s used to evaluate expressions.
+E.g., ...
 RETURN a.age + 1 is mapped to a physical projection with an expression evaluator for a.age + 1.

 Function